Current Visitors and Postdocs

 John obtained his B.Sc.
 Physics degree from University College Cork (UCC), Ireland in 2007 and received his Ph.D degree jointly between UCC and the Catalan Institute of Nanotechnology (ICN) in 2011.
 His research interests include phonon propagation in nanostructures and how these may be investigated by phonon-photon interactions.
 He is particularly interested in nanoscale thermal conductivity and the frequency/wavevector-dependence of phonon properties, and how these properties may be studied by Pump-Probe, Brillouin, and Raman spectroscopy.

-Hadi is a postdoctoral associate in the department of mechanical engineering at MIT.
+Hadi was a postdoctoral associate in the department of mechanical engineering at MIT.
 He graduated from University of Toronto with a Ph.
 D. in mechanical engineering in 2011.
 His Ph.
 D. research was focused on interface energies and energy transport mechanisms during evaporation of a water sessile droplet.
 After, he conducted a research on modeling of geothermal-solar energy systems with an emphasis on optimization and new conceptual designs for hybrid energy systems with Prof. Alexander Mitsos.
 His research interests focuses on thermodynamics and energy transport both in nano and micro scales.
 Hadi is now part of the Mechanical Engineering faculty at the University of Houston.

 Maha Mohammed Khayyat is a faculty member of Umm Al-Qura University (UQU), Makkah, KSA where she received her BSc and MPhil in physics.
 Then she received her PhD from Cavendish laboratory where she worked under the supervision of Dr M. Munawar Chaudhri (Reader, Emeritus in physics, University of Cambridge) on structural phase transformations of semiconductor materials due to micro & nano indentations where she got her PhD in less than three years.
 "Dr Khayyat worked in T.J.
 Watson Research Center, IBM in Nov 2008 for more than two years.
 She worked in solar cells based on Si nanowires then start making innovative and breakthrough contributions to improve the nanowire technology by replacing the conventional gold seed by aluminum seed which was quite challenging.
 Dr. Khayyat further applied this technology to patterned silicon substrate for potential use in silicon CMOS technology.
 She then started a completely new field of controlled spalling for flexible solar cell application as part of IBM-KACST new project.
 Her original contribution included the concept of performing controlled spalling at liquid nitrogen temperature rather than room temperature.
 She reduced her concept to practice and demonstrated a factor of two or more increased thickness of the spalled samples." as described by Dr Tze-Chiang Chen (IBM Fellow and Vice President of Science and Technology).